Sign Up for a Free Account

 Key points

-• Cardiac anomalies, renal anomalies, hypodontia, seizures and/or scoliosis are considered as major features.
+• Cardiac anomalies, renal anomalies, hypodontia, seizures, or scoliosis are considered as major features.

-• Genetic testing is mandatory for the diagnosis because of the remarkable clinical overlap with other overgrowth syndromes.
+• Genetic testing to confirm the diagnosis is highly recommended because of the remarkable clinical overlap with other overgrowth syndromes.

-NSD1 gene is the most common implication in Sotos patients and should be taken as a first step when testing any patient with Sotos syndrome.
+NSD1 is the most commonly implicated gene in patients with Sotos-like presentation and should be included in the first step when testing any patient with Sotos syndrome.

 Historical note and terminology

-Sotos syndrome or cerebral gigantism has been recognized for over 50 years, since the description of five children with macrocephaly, somatic overgrowth, characteristic facial appearance, and mental retardation by Juan Sotos and his colleagues (43).
-Thirty years later, the major diagnostic criteria of this syndrome were established (09).
+Sotos syndrome, historically referred to as cerebral gigantism, has been recognized for over 50 years, since the description of five children with macrocephaly, somatic overgrowth, characteristic facial appearance, and intellectual disability by Juan Sotos and his colleagues (49).
+Thirty years later, the major diagnostic criteria of this syndrome were established (10).
 In 2002, the genetic etiology of Sotos syndrome was unraveled in a patient carrying an apparently balanced de novo reciprocal translocation t(5; 8)(q35; q24).
-Since then, haploinsufficiency of NSD1 gene (nuclear receptor binding SET domain protein 1) has been identified as a major causative role in about 90% of patients and considered as Sotos 1 (18; 22).
-In 2010, patients with NFIX mutations were identified in patients with Sotos like features and termed as Sotos 2 or Malan syndrome (26; 36; 54).
-Nevertheless, homozygous mutation in the APC2 gene was detected in two siblings with Sotos-like features (03).
-This autosomal recessive type is known as Sotos 3.
-Further, DNMT3A, SETD2, and GPC3 gene mutations or hypomethylation of KCNQ1OT1 may be responsible for clinical features in a few patients with Sotos-like features (Baujat et al 2005; 28).
+Since then, heterozygous inactivating variants of the gene NSD1 (nuclear receptor binding SET domain protein 1) have been identified as a major cause and are identified in about 90% of patients with Sotos-like presentation (22; 26).
+In 2010, pathogenic variants in NFIX were identified in patients with Sotos-like features and initially referred to as Sotos syndrome 2 (31; 42; 60).
+Subsequently, homozygous variants in the APC2 gene were detected in two siblings with Sotos-like features (03).
+This autosomal recessive type was originally known as Sotos 3.
+Further, DNMT3A, SETD2, and GPC3 gene variants or hypomethylation of KCNQ1OT1 may be responsible for clinical features in a few patients with Sotos-like presentation (05; 34).

 This is an article preview.